 My social security marathon

 The story starts in May 2023.
-It was a stressful time, since my need for an NSS was not a question of pleasure, but of survival.
+It was a stressful time, since my need for a NSS was not a question of pleasure, but of survival.
 I absolutely needed one in order to be paid my salary, following the compulsory liquidation of my employer’s business.

 I went to my local CPAM office early in the morning.
 There were already lots of other people gathered there.
 My first obstacle was that the agent wouldn’t let me in because I didn’t have an appointment.
 Even though I explained the urgency of my situation, he wouldn’t budge.
 So I just insistently stood there in front of him for a good 10-15 minutes.
 This wasn’t in my nature, but I wasn’t going to move as long as I didn’t find a solution.
 In the end, he told me that a slot opened up for next Monday.
 First obstacle down.